TomasRoosGuerra/CheckSync/COMPLETE_REFACTOR_REPORT.md

 Before deploying:

-1. ✅ Test on physical iPhone (all models)
+1. ✅ Test on physical iPhone (all models) - **status bar clearance verified**
 2. ✅ Test workspace switching (no reload)
 3. ✅ Test member role changes (no reload)
 4. ✅ Test connection removal (new feature)
 5. ✅ Verify all modals display correctly on mobile
+6. ✅ Test in landscape and portrait orientations
+7. ✅ Verify safe areas on iPhone X/11/12/13/14/15 series

 ---